ArcovanBreda/CEConvDL2/blogpost.md

 $$

-For **saturation** equivariance we need to redefine the group, because saturation is represented as a number between zero and one we need to create a group containing n elements equally spaced between minus and one to model both an increase and decrease in saturation.
+For **saturation** equivariance we need to redefine the group, because saturation is represented as a number between 0 and 1 we need to create a group containing n elements equally spaced between minus and one to model both an increase and decrease in saturation.
 This makes all group elements fall in the set:
 $H_n = \\{-1 +k\frac{2}{n-1} | n \geq 2, k = 0,1,2,...,n-1 \\}$.
-In HSV space this can parameterized as the vector:
+In HSV space this can be parameterized as the vector:

 $$
 H_n(k) =